-According to the Press Release stating the Opinions of Target Company, on June 9, 2017, Target Company established a third-party committee consisting of Mr. Shinsuke Matsumoto (attorney at law, Nakamura Tsunoda Matsumoto Law Office) and Mr. Mitsuhiro Hisajima (certified public accountant, Yamada Business Consulting Co., Ltd.), who were outside experts independent of the Target Company and Major Shareholders, and Mr. Kazuo Nagatani (attorney at law, Nagatani & Partners), who was an independent outside director of Target Company (the members of the third-party committee reportedly have not changed since its establishment) and entrusted the third-party committee to inquire (a) whether the objectives of Transaction were rightful and rational, (b) whether the fairness of the procedures for Transaction was ensured, (c) whether the legitimacy and validity of the conditions of Target Company (hereinafter referred to as the "Inquiries") and submit written answers to these questions to the board of directors of Target Company for the purpose of eliminating arbitrariness and ensuring the fairness, transparency and objectivity of the decision-making process of Target Company.
+According to the Target Company August 2017 Press Release, on June 9, 2017, the Target Company established a third-party committee consisting of Mr. Shinsuke Matsumoto (attorney at law, Nakamura Tsunoda Matsumoto Law Office) and Mr. Mitsuhiro Hisajima (certified public accountant, Yamada Business Consulting Co., Ltd.), who were outside experts independent of the Target Company and Major Shareholders, and Mr. Kazuo Nagatani (attorney at law, Nagatani & Partners), who was an independent outside director of Target Company (the members of the third-party committee reportedly have not changed since its establishment) and entrusted the third-party committee to inquire (a) whether the objectives of Transaction were rightful and rational, (b) whether the fairness of the procedures for Transaction was ensured, (c) whether the legitimacy and validity of the conditions of Transaction were guaranteed and (d) whether Transaction was not disadvantageous to the minority shareholders of Target Company (hereinafter referred to as the "Inquiries") and submit written answers to these questions to the board of directors of Target Company for the purpose of eliminating arbitrariness and ensuring the fairness, transparency and objectivity of the decision-making process of Target Company.

 The company reports that the third-party committee held a total of 7 meetings between June 9 and August 1, 2017, and conducted careful deliberations and examination of Inquiries.
-More specifically, the third-party committee supposedly conducted careful and comprehensive examination particularly of the above inquiries (a) or (b) first based on the materials and information provided by Target Company and Major Shareholders, etc. On the assumption of such examination, on this date, the third-party committee purportedly submitted a recommendation stating that, as a result of examination and evaluation as described in the following points (i) through (iv), the board of directors of Target Company did not consider the Transaction to be disadvantageous to the minority shareholders of the Target Company.
+More specifically, the third-party committee supposedly conducted careful and comprehensive examination particularly of the above inquiries (a) or (b) first based on the materials and information provided by Target Company and Major Shareholders, etc. On the assumption of such examination, on August 3, 2017, the third-party committee purportedly submitted a recommendation for the month of August stating that, as a result of examination and evaluation as described in the following points (i) through (iv), the board of directors of Target Company did not consider the Transaction to be disadvantageous to the minority shareholders of the Target Company.